dwsmith1983/spark-bestfit/README.md

 ## Features

 - **Parallel Processing**: Fits distributions in parallel using Spark
+- **Multi-Column Fitting**: Fit multiple columns efficiently in a single operation
 - **~100 Continuous Distributions**: Access to nearly all scipy.stats continuous distributions
 - **16 Discrete Distributions**: Fit count data with Poisson, negative binomial, geometric, and more
 - **Histogram-Based Fitting**: Efficient fitting using histogram representation